Ale-JRD/Alblogtrad/content/post/hello-world/index.md

 Just as Yuu was about to immediately pounce on that body of hers, he was caught by Miku who had a wide smile on her face.

 「Take off your clothes too, Yuu!
 Hurry up and get naked!
 Naked!
-Let me sniff your smell here and there directly~!」
+Let me sniff your smell here and there directly-!」

 「Yes…」